| |

 In France, where torture was applied freely, there were many

 confessions, and also many deaths under torture.
-Accused persons
+Accused templars

 who retracted their confessions faced death at the stake as